Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentAssignment.md

-Pattern: Layout/IndentAssignment
+Pattern: Missing indentation for multi-line assignment

 Issue: -

 ## Description

 This cop checks the indentation of the first line of the right-hand-side of a multi-line assignment.

-The indentation of the remaining lines can be corrected with other cops such as `IndentationConsistency` and `EndAlignment`.

 ### Example